 No new COVID-19 cases in Vellore

-No fresh cases of COVID-19 were reported in Vellore and the total number of cases stood at 57,333 on Friday.
+No fresh cases of COVID-19 were reported in Vellore and the total number of cases stood at 57,333 on Saturday.
 With a total of 56,165 persons having been discharged, there were five active cases in the district.
 The toll stood at 1,163.
+Ranipet has reported two fresh cases, taking the total number of cases to 53,944.
+No new cases were reported in Tirupattur and Tiruvannamalai.

 - Comments will be moderated by The Hindu editorial team.